Barkat444/HireMeMaybe/README.md

-# 🚀 Naukri Bot: Automate Your Job Hunt Like a Pro! 💼
+# 🚀 HireMeMaybe: Automate Your Job Hunt Like a Pro! 💼

-**Naukri Bot** is your all-in-one job-hunting sidekick.
+**HireMeMaybe (Naukri Bot)** is your all-in-one job-hunting sidekick.
 It automatically logs into your Naukri.com account, updates your profile, applies to relevant jobs, and even rotates headlines — all without you lifting a finger.
 Just set it and forget it ⏰💻

 Built with Selenium, Python, and Docker, it smartly mimics human behavior to avoid detection, and even runs on a custom interval you define via `.env`.